comp500/ict/docs/index.rst

 .. warning:: This document is (probably) protected by international law (in most countries)

-This web site provides you with a wealth of resources to help you complete (and pass) the CIE IGCSE ICT course.
-The web site covers all 16 sections which are made up of 8 theory units and 8 practical.
-The course breaks down as follows:
+This site aims to give you revision resources on all 21 topics, whether or not they are theory or practical.

+We aren't done yet!
+Please join us at https://discord.gg/xRCRh to help us!

 .. toctree::
    :maxdepth: 2